-- 676. Increased convenience of the futures market and the repo market should facilitate hedged or arbitrated transactions among three markets, including the cash market (i.e., underlying assets market), thus adding to the liquidity of the government bond market as a whole. - 677.
+Increased convenience of the futures market and the repo market should facilitate hedged or arbitrated transactions among three markets, including the cash market (i.e., underlying assets market), thus adding to the liquidity of the government bond market as a whole.

 Japan's futures market for government bonds opened in 1985 at the Tokyo Stock Exchange.
-Trading of long-term (10-year) JGB futures-which account for the majority of JGB futures transactions-in the contract month traded most actively has extremely high levels of liquidity.
+Trading of long-term (10-year) JGB futures, which account for the majority of JGB futures transactions, in the contract month traded most actively has extremely high levels of liquidity.
 This is due, in part, to the fact that many market participants take part for a variety of purposes, such as arbitrage between contract months or spot versus futures, hedging, and speculations.

-49 A fail is a situation where a recipient of government bonds in a transaction does not receive the government bonds from the delivering party on the scheduled settlement date.

-50 While super-long (20-year) JGB futures and medium-term (5-year) JGB futures are also traded, the actual trading volume is negligible at present.

-- 678. The repo market in Japan used to have two types of transactions-"old-type repurchase agreement" and "repo transactions of JGBs using cash as collateral" (known as the "JGB repo").
+The repo market in Japan used to have two types of transactions-old-type repurchase agreement and repo transactions of JGBs using cash as collateral (known as the "JGB repo").
 Both types had some problems to be addressed.
-Previously, repo transactions of JGBs using cash as collateral were employed for coupon-bearing government bonds, while the former repurchase agreement was the norm for short-term government bonds.
-In other words, Japan's repo market used to be divided by these two different types of transactions. - 679.
-Since July 1998, market participants began studying new guidelines for repurchase agreements.
-This amounted eventually to the Master Repurchase Agreement51 compiled by the Japan Securities Dealers Association, thus paving the way to the April 2001 introduction of a global standard-oriented method (i.e., "new-type repurchase agreement"), which is safer and more convenient than the previous method of transactions.
-The main characteristics of the new-type repurchase agreement can be summarized as follows. - Nonresident-friendly method since it is based on international standards and legally positioned as a "buy-and-sell" transaction. - Higher levels of safety due to strengthened methods for risk management (including haircut and margin call, also existing in the JGB repo) and incorporated measures for handling the situation of default of a counterparty. - Newly incorporated substitution right (the right to substitute a securities with another security during the course of the repo transaction) in order to facilitate term loan and deposit. - 680.
+Previously, repo transactions of JGBs using cash as collateral were employed for coupon-bearing government bonds, and the former repurchase agreement was the norm for shortterm government bonds.
+In other words, Japan's repo market used to be divided by these two different types of transactions.

+In July 1998, market participants began studying new guidelines for repurchase agreements.
+This resulted eventually in the Master Repurchase Agreement11 compiled by the Japan Securities Dealers Association, paving the way to the April 2001 introduction of a global standard-oriented method (i.e., new-type repurchase agreement), which is safer and more convenient than the previous method of transactions.
+The main characteristics of the new-type repurchase agreement are

+- a nonresident-friendly method based on international standards and legally positioned as a "buyand-sell" transaction, - higher levels of safety due to strengthened methods for risk management (including haircut and margin call, also existing in the JGB repo) and incorporated measures for handling the default of a counter-party, and - a newly incorporated substitution right (the right to substitute a security with another security during the course of the repo transaction) to facilitate term loan and deposit.

 From now on, it is expected that all transactions will be consolidated into the new-type repurchase agreement.
-The new consolidated method of transactions should also help the efficient formulation of short-term benchmark interest rates that are risk-free.
+The new consolidated method of transactions should also help the efficient formulation of short-term benchmark interest rates that are risk free.

-51 The Master Repurchase Agreement is based on the Global Master Repurchase Agreement (GMRA)-a standard agreement for repurchase agreement used in Europe and the U.S. and was compiled by the Bond Market Association (TBMA) and the International Securities Market Association (ISMA).

-Appendix

-The "Good Fail" Rule
+The Good-Fail Rule